 Per the arborist's report included on Sheet P-14 in Exhibit B2, there are 48 trees on site.
-Fourteen (14) trees will be preserved on site with 14 trees proposed for removal.
-In addition, 94 trees not located on site will require tree protection to ensure off-site tree health.
+Fourteen (14) Thirty-four (34) trees will be preserved on site with 14 trees proposed for removal.
+In addition, 94 trees not located on site will require tree protection to ensure offsite tree health.
+Also, two (2) trees on the property line will require protection.